xrpronin17/xrpl-dev-portal/content/_snippets/post-rippled-install.md

 It can take several minutes to sync with the rest of the XRP Ledger network, during which time the server outputs various warnings.
 For information about log messages, see [Understanding Log Messages](understanding-log-messages.html).

-You can use the [`rippled` commandline interface](get-started-using-http-websocket-apis.html#commandline) to see if your server is synced with the network:
+You can use the [<span class="code-snippet">rippled</span> commandline interface](get-started-using-http-websocket-apis.html#commandline) to see if your server is synced with the network:

 {% if currentpage.md == "tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md" or
       currentpage.md == "tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md" %}